--Cooking is a comfort.
-Cooking can be a burden.
+Cooking has always been a comfort to me.
+In the midst of a raging pandemic, cooking has become an essential self-care tool.
+In this moment, cooking sometimes is a burden.
 I have pretty much been cooking all my own meals from scratch.
 For this vegan Butternut Squash soup with White Beans, I actually cooked the beans.
 Some days I love it.
 Cooking is a distraction from the rising infection and death toll.
-Other days, I wish I had the choice of take-out.
+On other days, I wish I had the choice of take-out.
 But I can’t at the moment because it is not financially prudent.

 Butternut Squash Soup with White Beans

 - 1 cup White Beans cooked

 - 2 Cups Vegan Broth/Water

 - Add the olive oil to a pot.
 Heat up for a minute before adding the onion slices.
 Cook onion slices for a couple of minutes, then add the garlic cloves.

 - Allow onions to start becoming translucent before adding the butternut squash cubes.
 Allow the mix to seat for about 2 minutes to allows butternut squash to develop some color.
 Then add the tomato paste.

 - Keeping cooking the mixture while stirring so that nothing burns.
 This stage allows the onion slices, butternut squash cubes, and tomato paste caramelize and build depth.

 - Add in the white beans followed with the thyme, rosemary and broth/water.
 Cover the pot and allow it to simmer slowly for about 20 minutes.